Livonians: The Second World War

 In 1940, Latvia, like Estonia and Lithuania, was occupied by the Soviet Union.
 This occupation and the subsequent German invasion of 1941 ended all progress the Livonians had made in the preceding twenty years.
 All cultural expressions were prohibited and just like twenty years before, the inhabitants of the Livonian Coast were driven from their homes.
 Most of them spent the war years in Riga or western Latvia, but some fled across the Baltic Sea to Gotland.
-The Curonian Peninsula was one of the areas where the Germans held out until the general capitulation of May 5, 1945, which meant there was not a house left standing when the Livonians returned home after the war.
+The Curonian Peninsula was one of the areas where the Germans held out until the general capitulation of May 9, 1945, which meant that often there was not a house left standing when the Livonians returned home after the war.

 Repression by the Soviet Union

 In the Soviet era, the Livonians were hard-hit by repressive measures from Moscow.
 For one thing, they were not allowed to sail far enough from shore to continue their fishery.
 For another, like the Estonians, Latvians, and Lithuanians, large numbers of them were deported to Siberia between 1945 and 1952, with a clear peak in 1949, when agriculture was collectivized in the Baltic states.
 Also, in 1955 a Soviet military base was constructed in the middle of the Livonian Coast.
 To accomplish this, some Livonians were forcibly relocated to villages farther from the coast.
-Subsequently, the western villages of the Livonian Coast had to be almost completely evacuated when the Soviet Union made its Baltic coastline (its western border) a "closed border area" where no one was allowed to live.
+Subsequently, the western villages of the Livonian Coast had to be almost completely evacuated when the Soviet Union made its Baltic coastline (its western border) a "closed border area" of the Iron Curtain where no one was allowed to live.

 Livonian culture was repressed during the Soviet period.
 For example, the Livonian Society was banned and the Livonian Community Centre expropriated and given to others.
 Within the Latvian SSR, the Livonians were not recognized as a separate ethnic group.

 Modern situation

-It was not until early 1970 that Livonian singers were allowed to found a choir named "Līvlist" ("The Livonians") in the western Latvian city of Ventspils.
+It was not until early the early 1970s that Livonian singers were allowed to found a choir named "Līvlist" ("The Livonians") in the western Latvian city of Ventspils.
 The 1980s, Soviet Premier Mikhail Gorbachev's policies of glasnost and perestroika opened the Iron Curtain, bringing change.
 In 1986, the Livonian Cultural Society was founded.
 It was later renamed the Livonian Union (Livonian: Līvõd Īt).